Bangladesh discovers only 100 tigers in famed Sundarbans

 "So plus or minus we have around 106 tigers in our parts of the Sundarbans.
 It's a more accurate figure," Dey told AFP of the survey, which has not yet been publicly released.

-About 74 tigers have previously been counted on the Indian side of the Sundarbans, which makes up nearly 40 per cent of the forest straddling both countries over 10,000 square kilometres.
+About 74 tigers have previously been counted on the Indian side of the Sundarbans, which makes up nearly 40 percent of the forest straddling both countries over 10,000 square kilometres (3,860 square miles).

 Bengal tigers live mainly in India, where nationwide there are 2,226, with smaller populations in Bangladesh, Nepal, Bhutan, China and Myanmar.